OpenConextApps/php-voot-provider/README.md

 There is an example configuration file in `docs/apache.conf`.

-On Red Hat based distributions the file can be placed in `/etc/httpd/conf.d/phpvoot.conf`.
-On Debian based distributions the file can be placed in `/etc/apache2/conf.d/phpvoot`.
+On Red Hat based distributions the file can be placed in `/etc/httpd/conf.d/php-voot.conf`.
+On Debian based distributions the file can be placed in `/etc/apache2/conf.d/php-voot`.
 Be sure to modify it to suit your environment and do not forget to restart Apache.

 The install script from the previous section outputs a config for your system which replaces the `/PATH/TO/APP` with the actual directory.

 # Configuration
-In the configuration file `config/voot.ini` and `config/oauth.ini` various aspects can be configured.
-To configure the SAML integration (in `config/oauth.ini`), make sure the following settings are correct:
+In the configuration file `config/voot.ini` various aspects can be configured.

-    authenticationMechanism = "SspResourceOwner"

-    ; simpleSAMLphp configuration
-    [SspResourceOwner]
-    sspPath = "/var/simplesamlphp/lib"
-    authSource = "default-sp"

-    resourceOwnerIdAttributeName = "uid"
-    resourceOwnerDisplayNameAttributeName = "cn"
-    ;resourceOwnerIdAttributeName = "urn:mace:dir:attribute-def:uid"
-    ;resourceOwnerDisplayNameAttributeName = "urn:mace:dir:attribute-def:displayName"

 ## LDAP
 It is possible to use an LDAP server as backend to retrieve group membership.